muramemory/Fintech-Machince-Learning/README.md

 - [scikit-learn](https://scikit-learn.org/stable/)

 Below is the results of an ensemble classifer to predict  loan risk.
-The second example will bee found in the kernl in the code folder called creddit_risk_resample.
+The second example will bee found in the kernl in the code folder called [credit_risk_resample](https://github.com/muramemory/Fintech-Machine-Learning/blob/main/Code/credit_risk_resampling.ipynb).
 ## Overview/Example

 ### Credit Risk Ensemble